vllm-project/vllm/docs/source/models/lora.rst

 We can now submit the prompts and call ``llm.generate`` with the ``lora_request`` parameter.
-The first parameter of ``LoRARequest`` is a human identifiable name, the second parameter is a globally unique ID for the adapter and the third parameter is the path to the LoRA adapter.
+The first parameter of ``LoRARequest`` is a human identifiable name, the second parameter is a globally unique ID for the adapter and the third parameter is the local path or huggingface repo id to the LoRA adapter.

 .. code-block:: python